susanev/uw-hcde-creative-computing/lessons/week3/readme.md

 * Explore events in p5.js

 ## Warm up
+* Student expectations
+* Meet your new partner
 * Lets talk about git and Github
-* Meet your new partner
 * Share your [Lego Families](../week2/homework/lego-family.md)
 * Lego family review, and work-time